 Jack Pine Story #2: In the heat of a wildfire, the jack pine’s resin melts and the seeds are released.
 Although the fire may kill the parent trees, the seeds survive and grow quickly, more quickly than most other trees in the forest.

 At around 3:30am this morning, Mrs. T’s aide, Lorraine, called us and said Mrs. T wasn’t responding and to come right away.
-We flew into our clothes and arrived to witness my mother-in-law’s face, a kind of death mask, unmoving, mouth agape and only occasionally making a haunting sound with her vocal cords.
+We flew into our clothes and arrived to witness my mother-in-law’s face, a kind of death mask, unmoving, mouth open and only occasionally making a haunting sound with her vocal cords.

 We called the priest for last rites.
 We called her other children and her grandchildren.
 Everyone said their goodbyes.
 We said the Lord’s Prayer.
 We said the rosary.
 The priest arrived, forgave all her sins, and anointed her in the name of the Father and the Son and the Holy Ghost.